3byte-glitch/WaraqaOS/README.md

-# WaraqaOS
+# Welcome to WaraqaOS!
-A simple Operating System simulator
+A simple Operating System simulator made in C++